Zero-knowledge LLM hallucination detection and mitigation through fine-grained cross-model consistency: Methodology

 \textbf{Response-level Improvement.} To address broader coherence and completeness issues that may arise from localized corrections, the system performs cross-model reflection by generating an improved response $r_T''$ that synthesizes insights from all generated samples $S$.
 The improver model receives the original prompt, the block-corrected response $r_T'$, and representative samples from $S$ to produce a final response that maintains factual accuracy while ensuring overall coherence and completeness.

 This multi-stage approach addresses the key limitation of existing mitigation systems that apply wholesale reformulation, often corrupting accurate content while attempting to fix errors.
-By preserving the structure and content of accurate segments, \halufuzz provides targeted correction that maintains response quality while eliminating identified hallucinations.
+By preserving the accurate segments, \halufuzz provides targeted correction that maintains response quality while eliminating hallucinations.